That's Got His Own: Major Crimes

 Daniels meets with Deputy Commissioner Rawls to explain Freamon's theory, believing Freamon is right.
 Daniels suggests that pulling the bodies before the end of the year makes the poor statistics attributable to Royce's administration.
 Rawls is impressed with the idea and further realizes that Daniels is a threat to his hopes of becoming commissioner.
 He orders Daniels to keep the suggestion to himself.
 Rawls meets with Mayor Carcetti and tells him about Freamon's discovery.
 Rawls offers Daniels's suggestion as his own and Carcetti chastises him for thinking of stats, but still encourages him to uncover the bodies before the new year.

 Freamon discusses the problem in a bar with Bunk and Jimmy McNulty.
 Bunk tries to steer the conversation away from the bodies, but Freamon will not be diverted.
 He bets that he can open any row house with matching nails and find a body and Bunk accepts the wager.
 As McNulty goes to leave, Bunk tries to convince him to get drunk with them, but McNulty resists.
 The trio does not take long to find another one of Marlo's bodies.
 McNulty suggests calling the crime lab.
 Freamon tells McNulty that he is not allowed to discover any bodies without the go-ahead from his superiors and, when that happens, McNulty will miss out on the investigation.
 McNulty questions if command will ever give the go-ahead and Freamon tells him that "it's a new day" with Daniels in command of CID.

 Freamon meets with Herc and Sydnor the next morning.
 He is dismayed to learn that none of Stanfield's people are using phones and comments that if the wiretaps had been left running two months ago they would not be facing these problems now.
 Two detectives arrive from the Internal Investigations Division.
 They ask Herc if he remembers borrowing the camera from ISD and that they need a statement regarding the camera and some of his confidential informant paperwork.
 They request Sydnor and Dozerman as well, but Herc tells the detectives that he is solely responsible.

 Freamon receives the go-ahead from Daniels along with an offer for further manpower: two CID officers of his choosing.
-Freamon first approaches Kima Greggs, but then decides not to ask her when she tells him she loves homicide.
+Freamon first approaches Kima Greggs, but then decides not to ask her when she tells him she is enjoying the homicide division.